igox/unbound-customized/README.md

 # unbound-customized

 This is a very minor change to [`alpinelinux/unbound`](https://hub.docker.com/r/alpinelinux/unbound) docker image to include the `drill` DNS tool.
-You can see the changes made to the upstream image in the [Dockerfile](./docker/Dockerfile)

-Aim is to be able to put in place a docker compose health check when using this container.
+Aim is to add a native health check when to the container.

-Add the following `health_check` section in your `docker-compose.yml` file:
+Implemented `health_check` is the following equivalent of `docker compose`:

 ```
   unbound: